oscardef/optiflow/firmware/RFID+UWB+MQTT/FIRMWARE_ARCHITECTURE.md

 **Workflow:**
 1. **Parses UART**: Reads byte-by-byte looking for `SESSION_INFO_NTF`.
 2. **Extracts Data**: Parses JSON-like UWB session data (MAC, Distance, Status).
-3. **Accumulates Stats**:
+3. **Accumulates Stats with Time-Based Expiration**:
    - Instead of overwriting, it **accumulates** measurements in `anchorStatsMap`.
+   - Each entry is timestamped when updated.
+   - **Automatic Staleness Removal**: Entries older than 3 seconds are purged automatically.
+   - **Circular Buffer**: Limited to 30 anchors.
+When full, replaces the oldest entry.
    - Calculates running totals for distance and success counts.
-   - This allows averaging multiple UWB measurements over the duration of one RFID cycle.

-> **Key Concept**: During one 2-second RFID cycle, the UWB task might capture and average 10-15 separate distance measurements per anchor.
+> **Key Concept**: The system maintains a rolling 3-second window of UWB data.
+This ensures data freshness regardless of network connectivity, preventing stale measurements from being published after outages.

 ### C. Output Task (The Synchronizer) 🔗
 *Running on Core 0*